-- ▲ Alias maps expansion happens very early in the call setup, but those rules will not be applied to the defined emergency numbers, if any. - On the other hand, they will be applied before the check for feature codes, service classes and short numbers.
+- Alias maps expansion happens very early in the call setup, but those rules will not be applied to the defined emergency numbers, if any.
+On the other hand, they will be applied before the check for feature. - On the other hand, they will be applied before the check for feature codes, service classes and short numbers.